deb-intel/GramineTest/Documentation/quickstart.rst

 :ref:`Gramine Docker Image` - Put your application in a Prepared Docker image container with Gramine and run the container.

-:ref:`Build Gramine from Source files<Build and install Gramine from source>`` - Build Gramine from source files.
+**Select** :doc:`dev/building` - Build Gramine from source files.
 This option is used to help develop Gramine.

 Install Gramine
 -----------------